Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 %post

-    echo "If you see fine /build_results.echo in the container, everything was OK..." >/build_results.echo
+    echo "If you see the file /build_results.echo in the container, everything was OK..." >/build_results.echo
 ```

 and store this in the file `bindings-fail.def`.